 When built, the canal was 164 km long and 8 m deep.
 After several enlargements, it is 193.30 km long, 24 m deep and 205 metres wide.

-How Wide Is Suez Canal?
+How Deep and Wide Is the Suez Canal?